dnadella787/Argparse-for-CPP/README.md

     sudo make install

-To run tests:

-    make tests

-important to note that this will produce a "build" directry in run-tests which will have the test executable "./argparser" and all of the CMake dependencies.
+Namespaces:

+Both the argument and the parser functions are in the argparser namespace but all of the actions (COUNT, STORE, etc.) are in the ACTION namespace.
+Example below will exemplify this.

 Argument Class Functions:

-    argument::argument(std::string)
+    argparser::argument<ACTION>(std::string)

 initialize the argument object with a name as the parameter.
 The name is useful for the help message and error outputs but is not necessary.